-Totally, we generate 191 dialogues, and their statistics are summarized in Table 2.
-In this table, we observe that the average number of turns per dialogue is 34.93, which is sufficient for a short interrogation.
+Dataset statistics are summarized in Table 2.
+We observe that the average number of turns per dialogue is 34.93, which is sufficient for a short interrogation.
 In Figure 5, we also provide the distribution of target content length, number of actions, and dialogue turns.
 Meanwhile, we analyze the cost of data collection.
 On average, we spend less than \$2 per dialogue.
 Compared with existing datasets, subject recruitment and data annotation often require a lot of money, and the cost varies from country to country.
 But in our country, it costs more than \$2 per dialogue.
 Therefore, this paper provides a cheaper way to collect data.